horizon-research/hvs_vr_encoding/vr_projection/len_correction_hls/Readme.md

 # Design of HLS HW

-## This Design focus on one-time stream Color adjustor output (tile-by-tile) and finish Len correction though we can let FPGA control DMA to access DDR randomly and multiple times.
+## This Design focus on access only one-time streaming Color adjustor output (tile-by-tile) and finish Len correction though we can let FPGA control DMA to access DDR randomly and multiple times.

 ## 1. Feasibility